Executive Search Seeks President for ICI

 THE APPLICATION PROCESS

-To apply, please submit these three (3) separate documents in MS Word or PDF format to firstname.lastname@example.org.
-To ensure full consideration, materials should be received no later than Monday, November 1, 2021.
+To apply, please submit these three (3) separate documents in PDF format to firstname.lastname@example.org.
+To ensure full consideration, materials should be received no later than Monday, May 15, 2023.
 The position will remain open until filled.
 This is a confidential search process.

 - A letter of interest that succinctly addresses how your experience, skills, and education correspond to the position qualifications and opportunities and prepare you to serve the needs of Independent Colleges of Indiana;